dennmart/dennmart.github.com/_posts/2009-08-28-snow-leopard-app-fixes.markdown

 I had read so many messages on Twitter about developers mentioning that [MacPorts](http://www.macports.org/) didn't work with Snow Leopard.
 This worried me, as I use MacPorts quite a lot, especially since I want to learn lots of new things.
 Lucky for me (and others like me), I went to the MacPorts site this morning and saw that a new release of MacPorts, with Snow Leopard compatibility, was released recently.
 I simply downloaded the new version (version 1.8.0) and installed it over my previous installation, and all was good again.

+***Edit:*** There are still some packages in MacPorts that refuse to compile.
+[Here's a list](http://trac.macports.org/wiki/snc/snowleopard) of the current status of the compatibility of some packages.

 **MySQL**

 MySQL works just fine with Snow Leopard.
 The problem is that in my case, the installation of Snow Leopard reset the paths I had set (the `/etc/paths` file), so none of the binaries was in my path.
 This was just a matter of adding the path where MySQL was (if you installed the Mac OS X package from [MySQL's official site](http://dev.mysql.com/), it should be installed in `/usr/local/mysql`).